-This does not include the filing fee that each county charges to file a divorce.
-The filing fee in Jefferson County is about $206 and in Shelby County it is about $292.
 If you are ready to get the process started then you can fill out and send us a questionnaire online by going to the right sidebar on this page.
-Call us anytime at (205) 201-1789 if you have any questions about filing a divorce in Birmingham or anywhere else in Shelby or Jefferson County.
+Call our Birmingham divorce attorneys anytime at (205) 201-1789 if you have any questions about filing a divorce in Birmingham or anywhere else in Shelby or Jefferson County.

 When filing for divorce it is important that you retain a local Birmingham divorce lawyer to counsel you through the process.
 If you are interested in a contested divorce or a default divorce in Jefferson or Shelby County, then you can contact our office to discuss our fees and go over the process together over the phone.
 If you are considering a quick and cheap divorce in Birmingham, then you should consider an uncontested divorce.
 This process involves mostly paperwork as long as the two of you have agreed on every single marital issue.
 You would just need to fill out a questionnaire explaining what you’ve agreed to (along with additional information necessary to prepare all of the required forms and documents) and return it to us in order to get the process started.

-The process of filing for a no contest or uncontested divorce is fairly simple.
+The process of filing for an uncontested divorce is fairly simple.
 When you call us, then we can answer any questions you may have over the phone and an in office consultation is usually not necessary.
 However, both you and your spouse must have reached an agreement in order to file for an uncontested divorce.

-It is always cheaper and simpler to reach an agreement beforehand and file an uncontested divorce, but if that is not possible then call our Birmingham divorce lawyers to discuss the contested divorce process in your county.
+It is always cheaper and simpler to reach an agreement beforehand and file an uncontested divorce in Alabama, but if that is not possible then call our Birmingham divorce lawyers to discuss the contested divorce process in your county.

-Our Birmingham divorce attorneys are currently charging a low flat rate of $290 to handle your uncontested divorce without minor children of the marriage and $390 if you do have minor children.
+Our Birmingham divorce attorneys are currently charging a low flat rate of $390 to handle your simple uncontested divorce without minor children of the marriage and $490 if you do have minor children.
 This does not include a filing fee that each county requires.
 If it is uncontested then you can get an online divorce in Alabama without having to leave your home in many cases.